 My clients didn’t need a simplified version of the site.
 They needed easy-to-grasp tools and concepts to help them make sense of their large, complex site.
 Nothing I did was going to make them experts at a glance, and nothing was going to reduce their site to an easy 10 pages.

 In these cases, we can do more harm than good when we oversimplify.
 Instead, we need to be consultants.
 We need to make the time to answer questions over and over, while our clients learn to be experts.
 We need to provide tools, and share organizational techniques, and offer advice.
-We need to be patient teachers, rather than mere experts.
+And we need to be patient teachers, rather than mere experts.

 It’s a different mindset, but if we want our clients to succeed we need to account for the time it takes to master the work.